 Once you get hosting going (around $5/month) and get your URL, here is the first in the walk-throughs of how to install WordPress.

-Create private practice business cards that help you stand out: Tip 5
+Tip 5 For Starting A Private Practice: Create private practice business cards that help you stand out

 Lastly, business cards are your very first impression-maker.
 Don’t skimp!
 A private practice business card should be sturdy, unique, and represent you!
 Get something cool, fresh, hip, and amazing, people will make the assumption that your private practice is edgy, able to handle new and complex situations, and stays up on technology.
 Check these things out!